zerodaycode/canyon-book/src/canyon_entities.md

 impl FieldIdentifierValue for LeagueFieldValue {}
 ```

-It's just a powerful way of write filters for your `SQL`.
+It's just a powerful way of write filters for the `SQL` queries.

 Imagine that we have a function that accepts a type `T: FieldValueIdentifier` to
 make a `SQL where clause` filter.